 descriptionFree dental note template

-Extraction documentation is high-risk medico-legally.
-This template covers every required step — anesthesia, technique, socket care, hemostasis — so you never miss a detail in a rushed appointment.
+This tooth extraction note template covers every required step — anesthesia, technique, socket care, hemostasis — so you never miss a detail in a rushed appointment.
+Extraction documentation carries the highest medico-legal weight; this template makes it bulletproof.

 tune